Dai-Tōkyō Binbō Seikatsu Manual

-Dai-Tōkyō Binbō Seikatsu Manual (大東京ビンボー生活マニュアル, Dai-Tōkyō Binbō Seikatsu Manyuaru) is a Japanese manga by Maekawa Tsukasa, originally published in the mid-1980s.
+Dai-Tōkyō Binbō Seikatsu Manual (大東京ビンボー生活マニュアル, Dai-Tōkyō Binbō Seikatsu Manyuaru) is a Japanese manga by Tsukasa Maekawa, originally published in the mid-1980s.
 The title roughly translates to "Greater Tokyo Poverty Living Manual", and is an apt description of the comic's premise.

 The story

 The protagonist of Dai-Tokyo is Kōsuke, a college graduate who decides to live a simple 'no frills' lifestyle on little money in the Greater Tokyo Area.
 He has no full-time employment, and instead works only part-time jobs and does chores around the neighborhood in exchange for goods and services.
 He spends his free time enjoying life's simple pleasures, reading, conversing with neighbors, and going out with his girlfriend.
 In this way Kōsuke breaks many traditions of Japanese society, such as not taking on the role of salaryman and striving for personal economic betterment.
 Despite this, Kōsuke is well respected and liked by his neighbors and friends, even if they do find him and his philosophy a bit peculiar.
 In the end, Kōsuke's philosophy of mixing 'poor' living with intellect and traditional Japanese values affirms much of Japanese culture and its traditions, rather than tears them down.